-The trace collection daemon runs in either the unattended trace or controlled trace modes.
+When collecting a local or remote trace, the trace collection daemon runs in either the unattended trace or controlled trace modes.

-When initiated in unattended trace mode, the daemon sets both IPMB interfaces to the promiscuous mode and starts writing collected data into a file.
-This continues until the daemon is terminated by the user via ^c or the SIGINT signal is sent to the daemon process operating as a Monterey Linux background application.
+When initiated in unattended trace mode, the daemon initiates trace collection and starts writing collected data into a file.
+This continues until the daemon is terminated by the user via ^c or the SIGINT signal is sent to the daemon process operating as a background Linux application.
 The resulting trace file can then be transferred to another host for analysis using the IPMB trace analyzer.

 When started in controlled trace mode, the daemon begins to listen for an incoming TCP/IP connection from the IPMB analyzer running on another host.
-Once the connection is established, the daemon sets both IPMB interfaces to the promiscuous mode and starts transferring collected data to the analyzer over TCP/IP.
+Once the connection is established, the daemon initiates trace collection and starts transferring collected data to the analyzer over TCP/IP.
 This continues until the GUI terminates the connection.
-The daemon can be terminated by the user via ^c or the SIGINT signal sent to the daemon process operating as a Monterey Linux background application.
+The daemon can be terminated by the user via ^c or the SIGINT signal sent to the daemon process operating as a background Linux application.